The Technology Rocks Show

 Join Scientific Sue on this historical and energising scientific journey and find out about some of the really cool science and engineering behind her electric guitar.

-This show covers 2600 years of scientific discoveries based on electricity, magnetism and electromagnetism which will ultimately bring some hard rock sounds to your ears!
+This show is aimed at audiences of 14+ years.It covers 2600 years of scientific discoveries based on electricity, magnetism and electromagnetism which will ultimately bring some hard rock sounds to your ears!
 Deep Purple eat your heart out!

 However before the magical world of electricity and magnetism is explored we have to investigate the science of sound.
 How can a straw be turned in a oboe?
 What happens if the length of the straw is changed or if a paper cup is added to the end?